 This page is a perpetual work in progress.
 Be sure to check back week-of for final details.
 If you notice something that needs correction, please email us at firstname.lastname@example.org

-In order to help limit the spread of COVID-19 all Chicagoland exhibitors have closed temporarily, and for the first time in the history of Celluloid Chicago we will not have any screenings to list for an indeterminate amount of time.
-We fully support these closures, but recognize that the choice to close or cancel screenings during this time is very difficult one to make for organizations that revolve around communal movie-going, and will put many of them in a financially precarious position.
+In order to help limit the spread of COVID-19 all Chicagoland exhibitors closed in mid March.
+As of July some venues have opened with limited capacity, most remain closed.
+We fully support these closures, but recognize that the choice to close or cancel screenings during this time is very difficult one to make for organizations that revolve around communal movie-going, and has put many of them in a financially precarious position.

-Below is a list of vulnerable film-capable organizations who have postponed or cancelled screenings.
-Most have had to fire a significant portion of their staff.
+Below is a list of vulnerable film-capable organizations who have postponed or cancelled screenings, or who are closed for the foreseeable future .
+Most have had to furlough a significant portion of their staff.
 Many accept donations, have membership programs, and are offering “virtual cinema” options on their websites.
 Support these organizations and their staff if you are able and we’ll all be at the movies together again soon once it’s safe to do so!

 Note: Reopening dates are subject to change

 Gene Siskel Film Center (closed) – Donations, Memberships

 Music Box Theatre (phased reopening beginning July 3) – Memberships, Gift Cards